redis/redis-doc/topics/indexes.md

 was 50,100 to 100,300, so it has a width of 50 and an height of 200.
 We take the smaller of the two, 50, and check the nearest power of two which is 64.
-64 is 2^6, so we would work with indexes obtained replacing the latest 12 bits from the interleaved representation.
+64 is 2^6, so we would work with indexes obtained replacing the latest 12 bits from the interleaved representation (so that we end replacing just 6 bits of each variable).

 However single squares may not cover all our search, so we may need more.
 What we do is to start with the left bottom corner of our search box,